lixx-backup/AI-Agent/README.md

 # AI Agent Development Practice

 This repository contains tutorials and practical examples for building AI agents using modern frameworks like SmoLAgents and LangGraph.
-The project progresses from basic tool concepts to multi-agent workflows, culminating in a practical sales intelligence agent.
+The project progresses from basic tool concepts to multi-agent workflows, culminating in a practical sales intelligence agent that automates company research and market analysis.

 ## Project Structure